-The starting point of Treaty of Limits series of works was a trip through the pampas region (encompassing the southern part of the state of Rio Grande do Sul, southern Brazil, and northern Uruguay).
+The starting point of the Treaty of Limits series of works was a trip through the Pampas region (encompassing the southern part of the state of Rio Grande do Sul, south Brazil, and northern Uruguay).
 Traveling throughout this region led to a reflection on geographical and political limits between states and countries.

 An exception to that was the borders delimited by bodies of water, such as the Uruguay River that separates Brazil from Uruguay.
 This same river in Argentina, as well as in the border city Jaguarão, delimits borders in the extreme south of Brazil.

 The wind in the Pampas (Southern South America) inspired Landscape with waves.
-This work was thought having as reference the geographic landscape from this region, located between the latitudes of 30º and 40º.
+This work was conceived departing from a reference to the geographic landscape of this region, located between the latitudes of 30º and 40º.

 Landscape with waves was created after Marina Camargo’s proposition for the musician Leonardo Boff to create a “sonorous landscape” using computer graphics that draw waves at 30º to 40º angles.

-Landscape with waves was made using simulations of the sound of wind combined with the timbres of the flute and the guitar (of the song Negro da gaita, by Cesar Passarinho) and sound manipulation.
-The sonorous landscape begins with a sound construction of a recognizable landscape (the wind blowing, that defines this imaginary space), transforming in a continuous process of deconstruction.
+Landscape with waves was made using simulations of the sound of wind combined with the timbres of the flute and the guitar (of the song Negro da Gaita, by Cesar Passarinho) and sound manipulation.
+The sound landscape begins with a sonorous construction of a recognizable landscape (the wind blowing that defines this imaginary space), transforming into a continuous process of deconstruction.

-Treaty of Limits was presented at 8th Mercosul Biennial.
+Treaty of Limits was presented at the 8th Mercosul Biennial.

 GEOGRAPHY Photographs (triptych) 103 x 74 cm 2011